Sryn/SudokuSolverV03/README.md

 Commit History Comments:

+* July 6, 2017
+-- Algorithm Working!
+-- After multiple setbacks, I've got it working
+-- Some rearranging & cleaning up of code
+-- Some change of what to show in console.log
+-- Introduced infinity or non-infinity solve loops
+-- Change whether to show or not some popups
+-- Rearranged some HTML
+-- Hide the developer arrays
+-- SeedTable and ResetTable buttons

+* July 4, 2017
+-- Implemented a runaway loop check and exit
+-- Still debugging

+* July 3, 2017
+-- Show empty cells with no options
+-- find, count and store respective index in array the empty cells with no options

+* July 3, 2017
+-- It can solve for some random paths, but ...
+-- need to look into the algorithm
+-- might start over the algorithm

+* June 30, 2017
+-- Unfinished & broken stepBack algorithm
+-- have to think about restarting search at level=1 after doing just one cell in toSolveQueue
+-- have to think about where to properly put the ‘if(window.optionsTaken.length() > 0)’ check.
+This should only happen when we’re stuck at stillCellsWith_=true and those cell don’t have any number options

+* June 29, 2017
+-- Almost to a solve2 solution
+-- Implemented various functions to have automatic filling of cells with one option or choose among options.
+This can lead down to an unsolvable grid with cells with no valid options.
+-- Need to implement a backtrack algorithm that retraces the chosen steps and chooses another of the valid options in a cell with more than one valid options.
+Must be able to retrace even deeper if a cell’s valid options have all been tried.

+* June 28, 2017
+-- nextStepCount
+-- move stepCount as prevStepCount
+-- implement and show nextStepCount
+-- if nextStep value is not zero, reset nextStack/nextStep to 0 if user inputs a different value to the nextStep value.

 * June 8, 2017
+-- Finished Prev and Next Implementation
 -- Prev and Next buttons work now

 * June 7, 2017
+-- prev & next
 -- Implemented arrays and stacks to track changes
 -- prev and next buttons not implemented yet